SaaS Cancel Flow Best Practices: How to Save 20-30% of Churning Customers

 | Business closing | Pause subscription (resume anytime) |

 Key insight: The "Pause" option is incredibly powerful and underused.
-Many customers aren't sure they want to cancel forever — they just need a break.
-Offering a 1–3 month pause saves 15–20% of cancellations on its own.
+Many customers aren't sure they want to cancel forever.
+They just need a break.
+Offering a 1 to 3 month pause saves 15 to 20% of cancellations on its own.
+Learn [how to create a pause flow in Stripe](/how-to-create-pause-flow-stripe) step by step.

 Stage 3: Show What They'll Lose